-Dental restorations: such as dental crowns or composite bonding can be used to replace decayed tooth structure.
+Dental restorations: Restorations like dental crowns or composite bonding can be used to replace decayed tooth structure.

 If sensitivity worsens over time and causes pain and discomfort, a root canal treatment may be necessary.
-In addition to the afore-mentioned options, proper oral hygiene and a diet low in sugar and acid is crucial for preventing tooth sensitivity.
+In addition to the aforementioned options, proper oral hygiene and a diet low in sugar and acid are crucial for preventing tooth sensitivity.

 Schedule A Dental Exam & Consultation Today